 Consumers are drawn to video content.
 The mind processes visual content thousands of times faster than text.
 However, poor internet speeds, low capacity end user devices and the substantial disk space required by the average video (compared to other content files) meant many websites saw video as an unnecessary burden.

 Fortunately, these challenges are becoming a thing of the past thanks to faster internet speeds, higher capacity devices and the rise of free embedded video-hosting sites like YouTube and Vimeo.
+You can also use tools like Vocal Video to make a video testimonial, product review, and other engaging content.
 Videos keep visitors longer on your site, increase their likelihood of return and can grow your conversions dramatically.

 Publish Customer Reviews

 Customer reviews are built around the idea that people’s decisions are significantly influenced by the opinion of others.
 Consumers are likely to purchase something if their friends and family recommend it.